 To complicate matters, Einstein’s special theory of relativity, which preceded general relativity by a decade, predicts a similar effect for clocks in motion—a stationary clock will tick faster than a moving clock.
 This is the source of the famous twin paradox: following a round-trip journey on a spaceship traveling at some exceptionally high velocity, a traveler would return to Earth to find that her twin sibling is now older than she is, because time has passed more slowly on the moving ship than on Earth.

 Both these so-called time dilation effects have been verified in a number of experiments throughout the decades, which have traditionally depended on large scales of distance or velocity.
-In one landmark 1971 test Joseph Hafele of Washington University in Saint Louis and Richard Keating of the U.S. Naval Observatory flew cesium atomic clocks around the world on commercial jet flights, then compared the clocks with reference clocks on the ground to find that they had diverged, as predicted by relativity.
+In one landmark test, in 1971, Joseph C. Hafele of Washington University in St. Louis and Richard E. Keating of the U.S. Naval Observatory flew cesium atomic clocks around the world on commercial jet flights, then compared the clocks with reference clocks on the ground to find that they had diverged, as predicted by relativity.
 Yet even at the speed and altitude of jet aircraft, the effects of relativistic time dilation are tiny—in the Hafele-Keating experiment, the atomic clocks differed after their journeys by just tens to hundreds of nanoseconds.

 Thanks to improved timekeeping, similar demonstrations can now take place at more mundane scales in the laboratory.
 In a series of experiments described in the September 24, 2010, Science, researchers at the National Institute of Standards and Technology (NIST) registered differences in the passage of time between two high-precision optical atomic clocks when one was elevated by just a third of a meter or when one was set in motion at speeds of less than 10 meters per second.

 Again, the effects are minuscule: it would take the elevated clock hundreds of millions of years to log one more second than its counterpart, and a clock moving a few meters per second would need to run about as long to lag one second behind its stationary counterpart.
 But the development of optical clocks based on aluminum ions, which can keep time to within one second in roughly 3.7 billion years, allows researchers to expose those diminutive relativistic effects.
-“People usually think of it as negligible, but for us it is not,” says lead study author James Chin-wen Chou, a postdoctoral research associate at NIST.
+“People usually think of it as negligible, but for us it is not,” says lead study author James Chin-wen Chou of NIST.
 “We can definitely see it.”